pablos-here/nbiff/src/README.md

 There are several areas where one can contribute:

-* Icon development - no coding required.
+* Icon development - no coding required, see [Icon development](#icon-development).
 * Backend - `Bourne shell`.
 * Front-end - `Python/PyQt5`.

-**TODO**

-When you publish something open source, one of the greatest motivations is that anyone can just jump in and start contributing to your project.

-These paragraphs are meant to welcome those kind souls to feel that they are needed.
-You should state something like:

-"If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome."
+For backend and front-end development, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.
+See the details below.

-If there's anything else the developer needs to know (e.g. the code style guide), you should link it here.
-If there's a lot of things to take into consideration, it is common to separate this section to its own file called `CONTRIBUTING.md` (or similar).
-If so, you should say that it exists here.

 ## Developing